Dakshsingh1304/Coffee-Sales-Dashboard-Excel/README.md

 7. **Dashboard Building:** Combined all elements into a final interactive dashboard to present key insights about the coffee store’s sales performance.

 ## Data Insights
-- Excelsa was the top-selling coffee type, contributing 27.27% of total sales, followed closely by Liberica and Arabica.
+- **Excelsa** was the top-selling coffee type, contributing **27.27%** of total sales, followed closely by Liberica and Arabica.
-- The United States accounted for the majority of sales, far ahead of Ireland and the UK.
+- The **United States** accounted for the majority of sales, far ahead of Ireland and the UK.
 - Monthly sales trends showed seasonal peaks, especially during early and mid-year months.
-- Allis Wilmore emerged as the top customer, generating the highest individual sales.
+- **Allis Wilmore** emerged as the top customer, generating the highest individual sales.
 - Non-loyalty card holders generated slightly more sales than loyalty members, indicating room to grow the loyalty program.
-- The majority of sales were driven by coffee sizes 1.0 Kg and 2.5 Kg, and roast types like Dark and Medium.
+- The majority of sales were driven by coffee sizes **1.0 Kg** and **2.5 Kg**, and roast types like Dark and Medium.

 ## Final Conclusion
 The interactive Coffee Sales Dashboard provides a comprehensive view of the shop’s performance across multiple dimensions — product type, geography, customer loyalty, and time.
 Key insights reveal that Excelsa is the top-performing coffee type, the United States dominates overall sales, and repeat high-value customers play a crucial role in revenue.
 While non-loyalty customers lead in total sales, there’s strong potential to enhance loyalty program engagement.
 These findings can guide the coffee shop’s strategies for product focus, customer retention, and regional expansion in the future.